nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 * In the above example, the server serves a JSON when a GET request is made at the route `/hello_json`

 ### passing inputs to HTTP API endpoints
+Input data can be passed to API endpoints using the following techniques
+*

 ### Add a blueprint to the flask application under a URL prefix